 The first one to answer was Gelsomino, mum’s cousin.
 He used to be a professional chef until he retired: now he loves cooking for family and friends.
 He learned to cook when he was only a child, since his mother had to work and his choir was to look after all pots and pans.
 He explained me how to enrich pan co’ santi and how to treat all the sweet ingredients.

-The previous night, dissolve half of the brewer’s yeast into warm water (about 150ml), combine some flour and cover with the leftover flour, using a large bowl.
-I made this step at 4 am in the morning, coming back form a night out.. it was already late!
-Wait till the next day or unitl the flour explodes… What do I mean with ‘explode’?
-I was quite doubtful until I saw the result: the yeast becomes alive and comes out of the flour, making small trikles of rised dough.
-SInce I was sceptical, I closed the bowl with flour and yeast into the oven… otherwise, how to explain to my mother a kitchen covered in flour the day afer? eh eh eh
+- The night before, or at least 6 hours before, dissolve half of the brewer’s yeast into warm water (about 150 ml), combine some flour and cover with the leftover flour, using a large bowl.
+Wait till the next day or until the flour explodes… the yeast becomes alive and comes out of the flour, making small trickles of risen dough.

-So, the day after, soak raisins into warm water.
-Heat olive oil in a large saucepan and add chopped walnuts, sugar and squeezed raisins (remove all the water).
-Make sautee for a few minutes and remove from the heat.
+- The day after soak raisins into warm water.
+Heat the olive oil in a large saucepan and add the chopped walnuts, the sugar and the squeezed raisins.
+Brown for a few minutes and remove from the heat.
 Let it cool down.

 - Add this mixture to the leavened flour, combining the leftover yeast dissolved into about 150 ml of warm water and other ingredients as well.

 - Knead the dough for about 10 minutes until it gets smooth and it doesn’t stick to your hands anymore.

 - Let rise for about 2 hours in a warm place covered with a kitchen towel, until it doubles its size.

 - Now knead again the dough for about 5 minutes and make two small round loafs, carve them with a cross cut and let them rise again until they double their size.